 Here are a few simple tips that can help you regulate your weight gain during pregnancy:

-- As it would be difficult for you to change your eating habits drastically, you can try and limit the portion size of the foods you consume.
+- As it would be difficult to change your eating habits drastically, you can portion control and limit the portion size of the foods you consume.

 - Use olive oil or low-fat butter instead of normal cooking oil.
-Excess fat consumption can adversely affect your health and the growth of the fetus.
+Excess fat intake or consumption can adversely affect your health and the growth of the fetus.

-- Eat whole wheat bread and fruits instead of consuming refined flour and sugar.
+- Eat whole foods such as whole wheat bread and fruits instead of consuming refined flour and sugar.

 - Reduce your sodium intake by using low-fat unsalted butter and less salt while cooking.

-- Increase your intake of water and fruit juices, to keep your body hydrated.
+- Increase your water intake and consume fruit juices to keep your body hydrated.

-- Avoid spicy foods, as it may irritate the stomach lining.
+- Avoiding processed foods and spicy things is a must, as it may irritate the stomach lining.

 Risks Of Being Overweight During Pregnancy

-Obesity during pregnancy can lead to complications like hypertension, diabetes, preeclampsia, fetal macrosomia, increased cesarean delivery rates, higher incidence of wound infections, etc. Some of the other health issues overweight women are likely to face during pregnancy include the following: (2)
+Obesity during pregnancy can lead to complications like hypertension, diabetes, preeclampsia, fetal macrosomiaiX A condition where a baby is born with a weight that is significantly higher than the average (usually 4000 or 4500 g) , increased cesarean delivery rates, higher incidence of wound infections, etc. Some of the other health issues overweight women are likely to face during pregnancy include the following: (2)

 - Miscarriage: Due to the elevated level of BMI, you are at greater risks of miscarriage than other pregnant women.

-- Delivery Complications: Being obese, you are also prone to preterm labor.
-An unhealthy weight during pregnancy also increases the chance of needing birth intervention, including induced labor, cesarean and shoulder dystocia.
+- Delivery complications: Being obese, you are also prone to preterm labor.
+An unhealthy weight during pregnancy also increases the chance of needing birth intervention, including induced labor, cesarean and shoulder dystociaiXA condition where the baby’s shoulders become stuck during the birthing process .

 Your obesity can cause the following birth defects in your baby: